• Skip to primary navigation

 Another idea that might pop into one’s head is to temporarily stretch their budget to increase the amount they are investing thinking they will greatly increase the value of their portfolio as the stock market continues to climb (hopefully).
 This may include temporarily suspending funding your other savings or your emergency fund.
 While saving as much as you can for retirement is a great idea, abnormally stretching your budget usually comes back to bite you in the form of an unexpected expense, which may require selling some of your investments to resolve.

 Investing in the stock market is a long term proposition, your money grows over the course of time.
 If you have extra room in your budget that you can comfortably invest, you should be doing that anyway regardless of the recent stock market ascension.
-The sudden climb may make you think about taking extraordinary action, but you might also consider just ensuring your investments are diversified, and enjoying the ride while it lasts.
+The sudden climb may make you think about taking extraordinary action, but you might also consider just ensuring your investments are diversified, provide you income and don’t keep you up at night.

 What do you think, Clever Friends, have you changed anything with your investments due to the recent climb in the stock market?